blended-insights/carver/apps/api/README.md

 - `GET /projects/:projectId/files/:fileId` - Get a specific file from a project with optional field selection
   - Query Parameters: `fields` - Comma-separated list of fields to include (content, hash, lastModified)
   - Example: `/projects/myproject/files/src/main.ts?fields=content,hash`
+- `PUT /projects/:projectId/files/:fileId` - Replace text in a file with improved reliability
+  - Request Body: JSON object with `oldText` and `newText` properties
+  - Response:
+    - 200 OK if text was replaced successfully in Redis
+    - 400 Bad Request if text to replace was not found in content (includes content preview for debugging)
+    - 202 Accepted if file not found in Redis and replacement was queued
+  - Example: `PUT /projects/myproject/files/src/main.ts` with `{"oldText": "old code", "newText": "new code"}`

 ### Watchers